jpbrucker/BLEIntros/AdvSamples/CustomGAP.md

 2. Install the [Evothings Workbench on your PC and the Evothings app on your phone](http://evothings.com/download/).

-3. A Tablet / SmartPhone with BLE.
+3. A tablet or smartphone with BLE.

 4. The [LightBlue iOS](https://itunes.apple.com/us/app/lightblue-bluetooth-low-energy/id557428110?mt=8) app or the [nRF Master Control Panel Android](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp&hl=en) app to view the results.